branner-non-code/notes/notes/content/Git/Useful_Git_patterns.md

 	'git rm --cached --ignore-unmatch <local_path_and_name>' \
 	--prune-empty --tag-name-filter cat -- --all

+   Then push using

+        git push origin --force --all

 ### Terms

  1. **detached HEAD**: HEAD refers to a specific commit that is not necessarily the same as **master**.